-Dental and orthodontic professionals often refer Bethesda and Washington, DC frenectomy patients to Dr. Israel Puterman.
+Dental and orthodontic professionals often refer frenectomy patients to Dr. Israel Puterman.
 As a periodontist with years of experience in oral surgery, he brings a practiced and gentle approach to the procedure.
 The surgery usually takes 15 minutes or less.
 Patients who have the procedure should be able to return to school or work the next day.

 The Purpose of a Frenectomy

 A labial frenum—tissue that attaches to the gums and between the top middle teeth— can hinder the development of the gum tissue between the teeth and cause its volume to shrink.
 The frenum can also prevent the two middle teeth from moving into proper alignment.
-Orthodontists may request that Bethesda and Washington, DC patients have a frenectomy to help eliminate a gap between the upper teeth.
+Orthodontists may request that patients have a frenectomy to help eliminate a gap between the upper teeth.